-The darkroom is not only a sanctuary but a place of solitude, and is the creative heart of analogue photography.
+The darkroom is not only a sanctuary but a place of solitude, and is the creative heart of any analogue photography.

 The pictures show various stages of the construction, illustrating both wet and dry benches along with the enlarger area.
 The De Vere 203 dichromat enlarger is controlled by a RH Stop clock timer.